lbighetti/guia.elm-lang.pt/book/core_language.md

 Elm does not have a notion of &ldquo;truthiness&rdquo; so numbers and strings and lists cannot be used as boolean values.
 If we try it out, Elm will tell us that we need to work with a real boolean value.
 -->

 Elm nao carrega a noção de "truthiness", portanto números, strings e listas não podem ser usados como valores booleanos.
-Se tentarmos, Elm vai nos mostrar que precisamos trabalhar com um valore booleano de verdade.
+Se tentarmos, Elm vai nos mostrar que precisamos trabalhar com um valor booleano de verdade.

 <!--
 Now let's make a function that tells us if a number is over 9000.